-Mercury is a nerve toxin and is considered a hazardous waste.
+Mercury is considered a hazardous waste.
 When products containing mercury are placed in the trash, the mercury doesn't disappear, it finds its way into the environment.
 That's why mercury-containing products cannot be disposed of with regular trash or poured down the drain.
 Mercury products and compounds must be recycled or managed as a hazardous waste.
 Households have a low to no-cost method to properly handle mercury products at the end of their useful life.
 Towns and solid waste districts hold hazardous waste collection events every year.
 Households and small businesses can contact their local municipality or solid waste district for more information and collection event scheduling.

 Instructions for the Safe Disposal of Mercury Products

 Two product categories, bulbs and thermostats, have free manufacturer-funded recycling programs:

 Other mercury-containing products do not have manufacturer-supported recycling, but must still be disposed of properly:

 Mercury-Containing Product Waste Handling and Storage Guidelines

 - All employees who handle or manage mercury-added products shall be informed of proper handling and emergency procedures.

 - Store mercury added products (fabricated products) in a designated area which is separate from solid waste disposal. (fabricated products do not include elemental mercury or mercury compounds)